Energizer (NYSE:ENR) Releases FY 2022 Earnings Guidance

 Energizer (NYSE:ENR – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $3.00-$3.30 for the period, compared to the consensus estimate of $3.17.
 The company issued revenue guidance of -.

-Energizer (NYSE:ENR – Get Rating) last posted its quarterly earnings data on Monday, May 9th.
-The company reported $0.47 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.38 by $0.09.
-Energizer had a return on equity of 56.03% and a net margin of 6.06%.
-The firm had revenue of $685.40 million for the quarter, compared to the consensus estimate of $655.38 million.
-During the same quarter in the previous year, the company earned $0.77 EPS.
-The business’s revenue for the quarter was up .0% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Energizer will post 3.22 earnings per share for the current fiscal year.

-ENR has been the topic of several recent analyst reports.
-The Goldman Sachs Group dropped their target price on Energizer from $46.00 to $37.00 in a research report on Tuesday, March 29th.
-Citigroup increased their price target on shares of Energizer from $32.00 to $36.00 in a research report on Tuesday, May 10th.
-StockNews.com initiated coverage on Energizer in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Morgan Stanley lowered their price target on shares of Energizer from $42.00 to $39.00 and set an overweight rating for the company in a report on Wednesday, April 13th.
-Finally, TheStreet cut shares of Energizer from a b rating to a c rating in a research report on Monday, February 28th.
-Four investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average target price of $39.29.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 17th.
+Stockholders of record on Wednesday, May 25th will be paid a $0.30 dividend.
+This represents a $1.20 annualized dividend and a dividend yield of 3.84%.
+The ex-dividend date of this dividend is Tuesday, May 24th.
+Energizer’s payout ratio is 48.39%.

-Several hedge funds have recently bought and sold shares of ENR.
-Ancora Advisors LLC bought a new stake in Energizer during the 1st quarter worth about $37,000.
-Neo Ivy Capital Management bought a new stake in Energizer in the fourth quarter valued at approximately $44,000.
-Penserra Capital Management LLC raised its position in shares of Energizer by 186.8% during the fourth quarter.
-Penserra Capital Management LLC now owns 1,503 shares of the company’s stock worth $60,000 after purchasing an additional 979 shares during the period.
-LPL Financial LLC bought a new position in shares of Energizer during the 4th quarter worth $210,000.
-Finally, Paradigm Financial Partners LLC purchased a new stake in shares of Energizer in the 4th quarter valued at about $239,000.
-Institutional investors and hedge funds own 81.69% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in ENR.
+Ancora Advisors LLC acquired a new stake in shares of Energizer in the first quarter worth approximately $37,000.
+Neo Ivy Capital Management acquired a new position in Energizer during the fourth quarter worth $44,000.
+Penserra Capital Management LLC boosted its stake in Energizer by 186.8% during the fourth quarter.
+Penserra Capital Management LLC now owns 1,503 shares of the company’s stock worth $60,000 after buying an additional 979 shares during the last quarter.
+Captrust Financial Advisors boosted its stake in Energizer by 107.4% during the first quarter.
+Captrust Financial Advisors now owns 2,014 shares of the company’s stock worth $62,000 after buying an additional 1,043 shares during the last quarter.
+Finally, LPL Financial LLC acquired a new position in Energizer during the fourth quarter worth $210,000.
+Institutional investors own 81.69% of the company’s stock.

 Energizer Company Profile (Get Rating)